Sigmundur Davíð Gunnlaugsson: Personal life

 Sigmundur Davíð and Anna Sigurlaug lived in the United Kingdom when Wintris was established, Anna Sigurlaug said in a Facebook post on 15 March.
 She said it was unclear at the time whether the couple would return to the UK or move to Denmark.

+In the 2024 Icelandic parliamentary election, his sister Nanna Margrét Gunnlaugsdóttir joined him in the Althing.

 According to Vísir, Anna Sigurlaug is one of Iceland's wealthiest women; she received a share of the proceeds when her father, who owned the sole Toyota dealership in Iceland, sold it in 2005.